-The second component of the ARC framework is self-regulation.
 Many children who experience complex trauma are unable to regulate their emotional experiences.
-Their bodies stay trapped in an acute stress response, limiting their options for emotional processing to:
+They stay trapped in an acute stress response, limiting their options for emotional processing to:

-- Fight: Becoming aggressive in whatever way possible to assert control and dominance over the threat
+- Fighting: Becoming aggressive to try and assert control over the threat

-- Flight: Running away from or avoiding the threat at all costs
+- Fleeing: Running away from or avoiding the threat at all costs

-- Freeze: Numbing or mentally removing themselves (e.g., dissociation) to protect themselves from the threat
+- Freezing: Numbing or mentally removing themselves (dissociating, for example) from the threat

-- Fawn: Trying to please others and avoid being perceived as a nuisance to neutralize the threat
+- Fawning: Trying to please others and avoid being perceived as a nuisance to neutralize the threat

 In ARC therapy, children learn how to self-regulate.
-Self-regulation enables children to express their emotions in healthy, intentional ways instead of responding in unhealthy, instinctual patterns forged by trauma.
+Self-regulation allows us to express our feelings in healthy, intentional ways instead of responding in unhealthy, instinctual patterns forged by trauma.
 Children improve their self-regulation skills by learning:

-- Modulation: Employing tactics to adjust their state of arousal to a tolerable level
+- Modulation: Using different strategies to adjust their state of arousal to a tolerable level

-- Expression: Communicating their emotions in a safe, effective way
+- Expression: Communicating their emotions in safe, effective ways

 Childhood is a critical time for self-development.
-Unfortunately, trauma disrupts typical developmental stages.
-Children who have experienced complex trauma may experience setbacks or struggles with:
+Unfortunately, trauma can disrupt typical developmental stages.
+Children who’ve experienced complex trauma may experience setbacks or struggles with: